haxiomic/dts2hx/README.md

 # WIP .d.ts to .hx

-Hi, this is a work in progress TypeScript Definition to Haxe Extern converter.
-It's not yet ready to use but much of the groundwork has been laid.
+Hi, this is a work in progress TypeScript Definition to Haxe Extern converter that uses the typescript compiler.
+It's not yet ready to use but much of the groundwork has been laid

-I don't have the bandwidth available to progress it in the short term so I've made the repo public to help anyone else who's also working towards a `.d.ts` -> `.hx` converter.

-It currently outputs the basic structures (not as valid haxe) using [these methods](src/ExternGenerator.ts#L296).
-The main part of the remaining work is to fill out these methods by exploring type information contained in the `ts.Symbol`.
-I think it's best to write this part in haxe so you can use the haxe syntax printer.
-In addition, we will need to remap type names like `WebGLRenderingContext` to haxe paths like `js.html.webgl.RenderingContext`.
-For this, I think it's best to use a haxe macro to explore all the types in `js.*` and extract their `@:native` metadata to create a lookup table.

 The ultimate aim is to be able to do something like `dts2hx install @types/three` and have it pull definitions from DefinitelyTyped and convert them to haxe.
-To enable this to be reliable there needs to be a focus on fully handling all possible ts type expressions and edge cases (see [test-definitions/edge-cases/index.d.ts](test-definitions/edge-cases/index.d.ts)).
+To enable this to be reliable there needs to be a focus on fully handling all possible ts type expressions and edge cases (see [test-definitions/edge-cases/index.d.ts](test-definitions/edge-cases/index.d.ts))

 <img src="https://user-images.githubusercontent.com/3742992/71644204-854b4d80-2cbc-11ea-85f9-93c63df51fe3.png" height="24" align="left"> Thanks to the Haxe Foundation for supporting this project!